Stream of Consciousness Definition

-These lines reveal the thoughts of Bloom.
-He thinks of the younger Bloom.
+These lines reveal the thoughts of Bloom, as he thinks of the younger Bloom.
 The self-reflection is achieved by the flow of thoughts that takes him back to his past.

 “What a lark!
 What a plunge!
 For so it always seemed to me when, with a little squeak of the hinges, which I can hear now, I burst open the French windows and plunged at Bourton into the open air.
 How fresh, how calm, stiller than this of course, the air was in the early morning; like the flap of a wave; the kiss of a wave; chill and sharp and yet (for a girl of eighteen as I then was) solemn, feeling as I did, standing there at the open window, that something awful was about to happen …”

-By voicing their internal feelings, the writer gives freedom to the characters to travel back and forth in time.
-Mrs. Dalloway went out to buy flower for herself and on the way her thoughts moves in past and present giving us an insight into the complex nature of her character.
+Another 20th-century writer that followed James Joyce’s narrative method was Virginia Woolf.
+By voicing her internal feelings, Ms. Woolf gives freedom to the characters to travel back and forth in time.
+Mrs. Dalloway went out to buy flowers for herself, and on the way her thoughts move through the past and present, giving us an insight into the complex nature of her character.

 “It partook, he thought, shifting his weight in the saddle, of metempsychosis, the way his humble life fell into moulds prepared by literature.
 Or was it, he wondered, picking his nose, the result of closely studying the sentence structure of the English novelists?
 One had resigned oneself to having no private language any more, but one had clung wistfully to the illusion of a personal property of events.
 A find and fruitless illusion, it seemed, for here, inevitably came the limousine, with its Very Important Personage, or Personages, dimly visible in the interior.
 The policeman saluted, and the crowd pressed forward, murmuring ‘Philip’, ‘Tony’, ‘Margaret’, ‘Prince Andrew’.”

+We notice the use of this technique in David Lodge’s novel The British Museum Is Falling Down.
+It is a comic novel that imitates the stream of consciousness narrative techniques of writers like Henry James, James Joyce, and Virginia Woolf.
 We see the imitation of the typical structure of the stream-of-conscious narrative technique of Virginia Woolf.
-We notice the integration of the outer and inner realities in the passage that is so typical of Virginia Woolf, especially the induction of the reporting clauses “he thought” and “he wondered” in the middle of the reported clauses.
+We notice the integration of the outer and inner realities in the passage that is so typical of Virginia Woolf, especially the induction of the reporting clauses “he thought,” and “he wondered,” in the middle of the reported clauses.

 Function of Stream of Consciousness

-It is a style of writing developed by a group of writers at the beginning of the 20th century.
-It aimed at expressing in words the flow of a character’s thoughts and feelings in their minds.
-The technique aspires to give readers the impression of being inside the mind of the character.
-Therefore, the internal view of the minds of the characters sheds light on plot and motivation in the novel.
+Stream of consciousness is a style of writing developed by a group of writers at the beginning of the 20th century.
+It aimed at expressing in words the flow of characters’ thoughts and feelings in their minds.
+The technique aspires to give readers the impression of being inside the minds of the characters.
+Therefore, the internal view of the minds of the characters sheds light on the plot and motivation in the novel.